marlonbarrios/satiai/README.md

 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
+The contract is located in `packages/hardhat/contracts`.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
-You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: